Zeolite: Solar energy storage and use

-Light emission

-Zeolites were discovered to help silver naturally emit light, which may compete with fluorescent lights or LEDs.

 Building materials

 Synthetic zeolites are used as an additive in the production process of warm mix asphalt concrete.
 The development of this application started in Germany in the 1990s.
 They help by decreasing the temperature level during manufacture and laying of asphalt concrete, resulting in lower consumption of fossil fuels, thus releasing less carbon dioxide, aerosols, and vapors.
 The use of synthetic zeolites in hot mixed asphalt leads to easier compaction and, to a certain degree, allows cold weather paving and longer hauls.

 When added to Portland cement as a pozzolan, they can reduce chloride permeability and improve workability.
 They reduce weight and help moderate water content while allowing for slower drying, which improves break strength.
 When added to lime mortars and lime-metakaolin mortars, synthetic zeolite pellets can act simultaneously as a pozzolanic material and a water reservoir.

+Zeolites have been studied as supplementary materials in cementitious mortars to improve mechanical performance and sustainability.
+Industrial waste-based zeolites, such as NaP-type and LTA-type zeolites derived from hazardous aluminum waste, can partially replace cement in mortars (5–15% substitution).
+The LTA-type zeolite, with smaller particle size, acts as a filler and nucleation site for cement hydrates, accelerating hydration and increasing early compressive strength.
+NaP-type zeolite, with higher silica content, promotes pozzolanic reactions that enhance long-term compressive strength of the mortars.